walkingriver/walkingriver.github.io/_posts/2019-07-10-ionic-3-to-4-gotchas.md

 - [Ionic Framework Picker Controller](https://ionicframework.com/docs/api/picker)

 # Feedback Appreciated
 Do you have any comments or questions?
 Did I make any mistakes in this post?
 Let me know on Twitter.
-I'm [@WalkingRiver](https://twitter.com/walkingriver).
+I'm [@walkingriver](https://twitter.com/walkingriver).
+I also author [courses for Pluralsight](https://pluralsight.pxf.io/OnWrP), exclusively targeting the Ionic Framework.